Nate Hinton: Indiana Pacers / Fort Wayne Mad Ants (2021–2022)

-On September 7, 2021, Hinton signed an Exhibit 10 deal with the Indiana Pacers.
-He subsequently joined their G League affiliate, the Fort Wayne Mad Ants.
-In 14 games, Hinton averaged 8.4 points and 5.5 rebounds per game.
-On December 30, he signed a 10-day contract with Indiana and on January 9, 2022, he was reacquired by Fort Wayne.

-On April 7, 2022, the Pacers signed Hinton to a two-way contract.
+On September 7, 2021, Hinton signed with the Indiana Pacers.
+He was waived by the Pacers on October 15 and subsequently joined their G League affiliate, the Fort Wayne Mad Ants.
+On December 30, he signed a 10-day contract with Indiana.
+He played two games for Indiana on December 31 and January 5, before re-joining Fort Wayne on January 9.
+On April 7, 2022, he signed a two-way contract with Indiana.
+He became a free agent in July 2022 but played for the Pacers during the 2022 NBA Summer League.